Stefon Diggs

-Stefon Marsean Diggs (born November 29, 1993) is an American professional football wide receiver for the New England Patriots of the National Football League (NFL).
-He played college football for the Maryland Terrapins and was selected by the Minnesota Vikings in the fifth round of the 2015 NFL draft.
+Stefon Marsean Diggs (born November 29, 1993) is an American professional football wide receiver for the Washington Commanders of the National Football League (NFL).
+Diggs played college football for the Maryland Terrapins and was selected by the Minnesota Vikings in the fifth round of the 2015 NFL draft.
+He became part of a receiving tandem with the Vikings alongside Adam Thielen, with his highlights including catching the "Minneapolis Miracle" pass during the 2017–18 NFL playoffs.

-Diggs became a full-time starter for the Vikings midway through his rookie year despite his late-round draft status.
-He became part of an effective receiving tandem alongside Adam Thielen, with his highlights including catching the "Minneapolis Miracle" pass during the 2017–18 NFL playoffs.
-The following offseason, Diggs received a 5-year extension, playing two more seasons in Minnesota before being traded to the Buffalo Bills in 2020.
+The following offseason, Diggs received a 5-year extension before being traded to the Buffalo Bills in 2020.
 With the Bills, he became the fastest receiver to surpass 100 catches with his new team and broke Eric Moulds's franchise record for receiving yards in a season.
 Diggs led all NFL receivers in 2020 with 127 receptions and 1,535 receiving yards.
-He was traded to the Houston Texans in 2024 and later signed a three-year deal with the Patriots the following season.
+He has also played for the Houston Texans and New England Patriots, appearing in Super Bowl LX with the latter.